yaohengkai/oakfullwater.com_en/src/pages/support/become-agent.md

 _Last updated_: 2024-12-06

-As a distributor of AOKF, you will enjoy the strong support of a source factory with 30 years of experience.
+As an agent of Oakfull, you will enjoy the strong support of a source factory with 30 years of experience.
 With our high quality products, technological innovation and market reputation, you will easily attract consumers' trust and quickly establish your market position.

 We provide detailed product information, technical training and marketing support to help you quickly master product features and sales techniques, and ensure that you are able to provide professional service and consultation.